 9. Take Up An Artist Residency

-2 Rooms Artist Residency is an opportunity for professional visual artists and writers to pursue their creative work in the rich natural and cultural environment of Duntara on eastern Newfoundland’s Bonavista Peninsula.
+2 Rooms Artist Residency is an opportunity for professional visual artists and writers to pursue their creative work.
+Located in the rich natural and cultural environment of Duntara on eastern Newfoundland’s Bonavista Peninsula.

 Your artist residency is based in one of the oldest buildings in Duntara, a restored historical saltbox house that was hand-built in 1881 as a fisherman’s house.
 This local landmark’s painted exterior distinctively displays the traditional architectural colors of the Bonavista region, home of some of the oldest European settlements in Canada.

 This is a space for multi-layered cultural exchange between artists, craftsmen, writers, and fishermen.
 The Artist Residency here provides studio space and living accommodation for 2 artists or writers at the same time.
-Artists and writers connect with the local community simply by living in Duntara, and with the larger art community in the surrounding area through events, studio visits, and recreation.
+Artists and writers connect with the local community simply by living in Duntara.
+As well as the larger art community in the surrounding area through events, studio visits, and recreation.

 2 Rooms also serves as a gallery and museum, a platform for temporary on-site installation projects, exhibitions & events, and an on-going Museum of material culture.
-Curated exhibitions of regional and international contemporary art are presented in the first-floor galleries.
+Curated exhibitions of regional and international contemporary art take place in the first-floor galleries.
 A continuing series of experimental museological displays featuring collections of local historical artifacts and natural specimens are presented on the second floor.